bergwerf/bergwerf.github.io/README.md

 theorem provers.
 I primarily use the *Coq Proof Assistant*, using which I have developed various formal theories.
 Developing formal proofs is very challenging, and requires careful thinking about even the smallest logical inferences.
-Below are some formalization projects I did in my spare time.
+Below are some formalization projects I did.

 Main topic                            | Repository
 --------------------------------------|------------------------------------------